Griffon26/taserver/docs/user_manual/getting_verified.md

 Getting registered for the login server run by Griffon26 is an automated process:

 1. First log in to the Hirez servers
+1. Join a game server
+1. Open the Chat Console.
+(This might not have a keybinding, add one through `Settings > Keybindings > Interface`).
+Note: This console is different to the Unreal Console (~)

-2. Send a private chat message to `taserverbot` with only the word authcode in it:
+1. Send a private chat message to `@taserverbot` with only the word `authcode` in it:

-    `Say> @taserverbot authcode`
+    `@taserverbot authcode`

+1. If you get an error saying the player taserverbot is not online, message Griffon26 in Discord
-3. Now log in to Griffon26's login server ("the community servers") with the in-game name you have on the Hirez server and a password of your choosing.
+1. Now log in to Griffon26's login server ("the community servers") with the in-game name you have on the Hirez server and a password of your choosing.
 Note that your in-game name could differ from your account name on Hirez servers.
 On the community servers your in-game name will be your account name.

-4. After logging in go to the "Store" menu and select "Redeem promotion"
+1. After logging in go to the "Store" menu and select "Redeem promotion"

-5. Fill in the authentication code and press OK
+1. Fill in the authentication code and press OK

-6. If you don't get an error message, registration was successful.
+1. If you don't get an error message, registration was successful.

-7. Restart Tribes Ascend and log in to Griffon26's server again to remove the "unvrf-" prefix.
+1. Restart Tribes Ascend and log in to Griffon26's server again to remove the "unvrf-" prefix.

 ### For any other login server